Auto Blend layers in Photoshop with Harmonize, includes Resolution Hack

 Choose Harmonize and notice reflections are generated as well as fixing the color of the boat.

-Here is the original photo that I tool on the top of the background composite, without any adjustments.
+Here is the original photo that I captured in my studio, on the top of the background composite, without any adjustments.
 Yes, the shadows and vignette I painted are still at the bottom, we aren’t worried about that in this case.

 Choose harmonize.